jpaximadas/YeeNet/README.md

-> :warning: **This software defaults to transmit the 915MHz ISM band legal in the United States.
+> :warning: **This software defaults to transmit on the 915MHz ISM band legal in the United States.
 Transmitting on this band may not be legal in your country.**

 # How to compile